PHenegan/Chip8-Interpreter/README.md

 have access to a MacOS system.
 From what I can tell, none of the above libraries work in Windows either, though it would probably work with something like WSL 2 if you're dedicated enough.

+(This install setup is outdated because I'm learning how to use CMake, I will update this once I have a more finalized CMake setup)

 In order to build the interpreter, start by opening a terminal window in the project directory.

 You can run `make chip8`.
 Then, to run the program, simply type `./chip8`.